Tuition and Fee Refunds

 - Self–support courses, sponsored, and correspondence courses offered have different refund policies and are not refundable as of the first day of instruction.
 Check with the Registrar's Office to determine the policy for specific self-support courses.

 - Non-credit courses are self-support; minimum enrollment is required.
-To be eligible for a refund, students must drop seven days prior to the course start date.
+To be eligible for a refund, students must drop the course on or before the official start date.

 - The first day of instruction for semester–length courses is the first day of instruction listed in the official academic calendar.